 Postgraduate research students are responsible for arranging their own funding to cover fees and living expenses.

 Acceptance to the School of Law doctoral programme does not guarantee funding.
 However, most doctoral candidates who are accepted to the programme receive a substantial amount of funding to support their studies.
 Funding resources available to doctoral candidates are divided to sources internal and external to the university.
 Below is a short overview of the different funds.
 Please pay special attention to the different deadlines and conditions for applying to the various funding schemes.

-The University postgraduate funding website is an excellent place to start looking for help with the cost of your postgraduate studies, providing information on scholarships and awards you may be eligible for.
-The key is to apply early for your course, giving yourself the maximum amount of time to track down funding.
+The university postgraduate funding website is an excellent place to start looking for help with the cost of your postgraduate studies, providing information on scholarships and awards you may be eligible for.
+Note that in most cases to apply for a scholarship you will already need to have applied for a place on the PhD Programme.
+We recommend applying early for your PhD place and discussing funding opportunities with your proposed supervisor at this stage.

 Scholarship awards are made on the basis of academic merit and the strength of the proposed doctoral research.
 These scholarships are available in all areas of law in which the school is able to offer supervision.

 Applying before the end of January guarantees that you will be considered for funding by internal sources.